back to articles

 From a static analysis perspective, by observing the loaded libraries during execution, we can identify the functions used by the program.
 In the screenshot below, we are dealing with a program that does not employ the PEB parsing technique:

-TEB / PEB structure
+TEB / PEB Structure

 Modules loaded in memory